MEDDAC-Bavaria sets the standard for medical readiness training

 |0

-This work, MEDDAC-Bavaria sets the standard for medical readiness training, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDDAC-Bavaria sets the standard for medical readiness training, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT